Stuttering disorder - symptoms, causes, self-help and treatment

 The big difference yet is that if I ask a person who stutters to say "camera" we would probably say "camera."
 Especially, when I'm talking to myself.
 Apraxia of speech and dysarthria show up in any setting, but stuttering might not.
 We can articulate it.
 We're able to say it in principle.

-So, stuttering is not that flat, not that consistent.
+So, stuttering is not that even and flat, not that consistent.
 Stuttering depends more on the environment.
 Stuttering involves emotions and how we feel about this particular speaking interaction.

 Avoidance as the third symptom